 The work of the Wells Harbour Commissioners (WHC) is regulated by Central Government.
-Full details of the appointments and management structure can be found in the Government legislation Modernising Trust Ports - A Guide to Good Governance, last update 2009 (see Department for Transport website).
+Full details of the appointments and management structure can be found in the publication Good governance guidance for statutory harbour authorities operating ports in England and Wales published 5 March 2018 (see Department for Transport website).
 WHC aims to conform to the governance as set out by the government.

 Denys Hickey, Nicholas Groom and Avril Lill were appointed 1st January 2018.

 Kevin Theobald was appointed 1st January 2019.